hieunk58/dbw2021/README.md

 ### cd client
 ### npm start
 React app also supports reload automatically if there is any changes in our source code.

+### TESTING ACCOUNT
+I already created some accounts, you can use it or use admin account to create new one.

+Admin
+username: admin
+password: 1

+Teacher
+username: oli
+password: 1

+Student
+username: hugh
+password: 1

 ### CONTACT
 If you have any problem with setting up and running my project.